 Top five interior design questions our clients ask during the initial design consultation

-1. Is working with an interior designer expensive?
+1. Interior design question is working with an interior designer expensive?

 This is number one of my top five interior design questions.
 Therefore, think about it this way.
 An interior designer has the ability, through our “for the trade“ business relationships to purchase the best quality furniture at a discount.
 We share this discount with our clients.
 In other words, you will have access to a greater variety of furniture selection.
 Also better quality furniture at a reduced price.
 When you factor in our hourly rate, you must consider your ability to have access to a wider range of selections.
 Therefore the cost of working with an interior designer is quantifiable.
 We help clients achieve the look they desire for their projects while preventing costly design errors.